Title Insurance Protects Your Biggest Investment

 |Searching for mortgage advice?
 We will be glad to assist you!
 Call us at (909) 467-1090.
 Ready to get started?
 Apply Now.|

 Buying a home may be the largest investment you make in your lifetime.
 So before you close, you need to be sure that that nobody else can claim the property.

 Determining that your rights and interests to the property are clear is the business of a title insurance company.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company performs an extensive search on the property's title history.
-Through its research, the title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title company searches the title history of the property.
+Through its research, the title company can almost always find any title problems that may arise and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
+Real Estate law is extraordinarily complicated.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title insurance company will defend the title and will cost you nothing.
+If this happens, the title company will defend your title and will cost you nothing.